- May 12 2019

 The Earth Caravan aims to create a world of loving communities that take care of each other and take responsibility for other people’s happiness.

-The Peace Flame of HiroshimaThe Peace Flame is an actual flame that Tatsuo Yamamoto took from the embers of the fire following the atomic bombing of Hiroshima on the 6th of August, 1945.
+The Peace Flame is an actual flame that Tatsuo Yamamoto took from the embers of the fire following the atomic bombing of Hiroshima on the 6th of August, 1945.
 He carried it to his hometown, Hoshino village in Yame City, Fukuoka.

 The flame has been kept alive in the village as a symbol of peace and remains lit in the town’s Peace Tower until now.
 The mayor of Hiroshima has given the Caravan special permission to bring the Hiroshima Peace Flame on the Caravan’s voyage from Japan, to North America, Europe and the Middle East.